Understanding the intricacies of Chinese cultural taboos is essential for fostering strong relationships, whether personal or professional.

 Lucky Numbers

-Conversely, certain numbers are considered auspicious.
+Conversely, certain numbers are seen as auspicious.

 2. Gift-Giving Faux Pas

-Avoid these items to prevent unintentional offense:
+Avoid these gifts to prevent unintentional offense:

 - Sharp Objects: Knives or scissors symbolize cutting off a relationship.